scala/docs.scala-lang/_overviews/toolkit/munit-test-only.md

 {% endtab %}
 {% endtabs %}

-## Running specific tests in a test suite
+## Running a single test in a test suite

 Within a test suite file, you can select individual tests to run by appending `.only` to a test name, e.g.

 {% tabs 'only-demo' class=tabs-scala-version %}
 {% tab 'Scala 2' %}
 ```scala
 class MathSuite extends munit.FunSuite {